best places to retire by the beach

 St. Augustine, Florida — Historic, Affordable, and Underrated

-St. Augustine consistently ranks among the best coastal cities for retirement for a simple reason: it delivers a genuine beach town experience at below-average Florida prices.
+St. Augustine consistently ranks among the best places to retire by the beach for a simple reason: it delivers a genuine coastal experience at below-average Florida prices.
 The cost of living index sits around 89 — meaningfully below national average — and the housing inventory includes everything from downtown condos to single-story homes near the water.

 The historic district adds cultural richness that most pure beach towns lack.
 Multiple clinics with geriatric services and proximity to Jacksonville’s larger hospital network round out a strong overall package.